 Statue image

-Classics and Renaissance Studies
+Classics and Early Modern Studies

-The Classics and Renaissance Studies joint degree program combines the rigor of the philology track with an interdisciplinary focus on the history and culture of the late medieval and early modern periods (circa 1300–1700).
+The Classics and Early Modern Studies joint degree program combines the rigor of the philology track with an interdisciplinary focus on the history and culture of the late medieval and early modern periods (circa 1300–1700).
 Students maintain a strong focus on both strands of the degree, studying the ancient languages to a high level, which in turn allows them to read in depth and with relative ease the classical texts and their later receptions, transformations, and adaptations.

 Photo of Yale Center for British Art.